-Côtes du Rhône wines are not the fanciest on the block, but they do get around.
+Côtes du Rhône wines are not the fanciest French wine on the block, but they do get around.
 A lovely glass of wine, while lounging around in the sunny south of France, what could be better!?

-The vineyards around the Rhône river have existed since Roman times, using age-old techniques that have existed since then.
+Pronounced kots-du-rhone, the vineyards around the Rhône river have existed since Roman times, using age-old techniques that have existed since then.
 The area uses a majority of Grenache rouge and Syrah grapes for red wines and Grenache blanc and Viognier grapes in white wines and rosés.

 As with the other French wine regions, a good bottle of Côtes du Rhône wine will have the following initials: